bithavoc/events.d/Readme.md

         list.remove(myDelegate) // trigger.count will now reporting one less subscription
 ```

+Owners can use the method `Trigger.reset` to unsubscribe all the delegates from the event.

 ### Return Value

 The first type of the EventList template is the return type, it's required even if the type is `void`: